Growing Youth Curiosity and Self-Confidence in STEAM with Gique

 They theorized that the arts not only supplemented but cultivated more successful STEM students by honing skills such as analogous thinking, imagination, and intuition.
 All of these skills are necessary for “out-of-the-box thinking,” i.e. the ability to come up with novel solutions.

 Intending to develop such thinking, Gique designed a 9-month-long out-of-school time (OST) Science, Technology, Engineering, Art + Design, and Mathematics (STEAM) program, which was piloted with 14 students ages 10-13 at the Boys & Girls Clubs of Dorchester from September 2015 to May 2016.
 In this article, we describe the impact of that program.

 First, we briefly describe key components of the research literature which provided a theoretical framework for the ideas and methods covered in Gique’s OST STEAM Program.
 Next, we propose a methodology for the implementation and assessment of a 9-month-long STEAM education program for middle school students in an OST context.
 Last, we present and analyze the most significant results from the pilot program study.

 INSIGHT & FRAMEWORK

-Gique is the only nonprofit that supports diverse learning styles by translating technical concepts through creative expressions that empower students to understand, enjoy, and excel in STEAM education.
+Gique differentiates itself as a nonprofit by supporting diverse learning styles, and by translating technical concepts through creative expressions that empower students to understand, enjoy, and excel in STEAM education.
 Gique’s diverse leadership and volunteer community is committed to delivering fun, engaging, and culturally responsive experiences through an iterative, interdisciplinary, research-based curriculum design process.

 This section summarizes key ideas from research in arts and science education and academic intellectual diversity which guided the strategies for the design and implementation of Gique’s OST STEAM Program curriculum.